JuliaLang/www.julialang.org/gsoc/2014/index.md

 You may be able to find further suitable project ideas through Julia's [`up for grabs` issues](https://github.com/JuliaLang/julia/issues?labels=up+for+grabs&state=open).

-Don't be put off by the "knowledge prerequisites"; you don't need to be an expert, and there is some scope for research and learning within the GSoC period.
+Don't be put off by the knowledge prerequisites; you don't need to be an expert, and there is some scope for research and learning within the GSoC period.
 However, familiarity with and interest in the involved technologies will be helpful.

 # Packages